Surface Minkowski tensors to characterize shapes on curved surfaces: Convergence properties for discretized curves and surfaces

 \subsection{Approximation of curves by straight line polygons}

+In the following, we assume that $\M$ is isometrically embedded in $\R^3$ and provides an outer surface normal field $\nb$.

 While geodesic polygons allow for a convergent approximation of a smooth curve, the Riemannian $\exp$ and $\log$ are not always readily available, and can be expensive to compute.
 We therefore consider an even simpler approximation of the curve, by a chain of straight line segments in the embedding space $\R^3$.
-We consider a geodesic polygon $\C_q$ that approximates the smooth curve $\C$ as in \Cref{sec:geodesic-approximation}.
+In order to construct and evaluate such an approximation, we start with a geodesic polygon $\C_q$ that approximates the smooth curve $\C$ as in \Cref{sec:geodesic-approximation} and construct a corresponding piecewise linear approximation.
 As the independent components consist of sums of angles weighted by local distances, almost all consistency errors, i.e., the differences of local distances and of local angles, have to be better than linear in order to obtain convergence.
 For linear convergence, the consistency errors have to be quadratic.
 This is usually the case for the local distances, as long as the curvature of all curves involved stays bounded (cf. \Cref{rem:length_consistency}).
 In order to approximate the angles, which in turn approximate the local curvature (cf. \Cref{lem:angle-approximation}), some information about the underlying surface is needed.
 This can be provided by the surface normals $\nb$ at the vertices of the polygon, or by approximations thereof.

 One possible approximation is the following: Let $\nb_i$ denote the unit outer normal to $\M$ at the vertices $\xb_i$, $i=1,\ldots,q$.
 We introduce the tangential vectors

 as projections of the vector connecting two neighboring points in the embedding space $\R^3$.
 We assume further that the distance of the $\xb_i$ is small enough, such that $\langle \xb_{i-1}-\xb_i,\nb_i\rangle^2 \leq \frac{1}{2}\norm{\xb_{i-1}-\xb_i}^2$.
 Then $\norm{P_{\nb_i}(\xb_{i-1}-\xb_i)}>0$, and we can set $\tilde{l}_i \colonequals \norm{\xb_i - \xb_{i-1}}$ as approximations of the local distances, and